-The UAIP survey and workshop bookings were advertised on the Shaping Greater Shepp webpage.
-The page hosted information about the previous UAIP, project timelines, workshop and pop up consultation details and the opportunity to book an individual session with the Access and Inclusion Officer.

-During the engagement period a total of 394 visits were recorded to the site.

-Posters were distributed to more than 270 individuals and organisations.
-Posters were displayed across Council sites and other sites including Stellar Café, Connect GV and libraries in Shepparton, Mooroopna and Tatura

-Social media posts occurred periodically throughout the consultation period on Council's Facebook pages to encourage participation in the consultation.
-Social media posts reached 193 over the engagement period.

-A number of individuals and organisations reposted and/or shared the posts on their Facebook pages.

-Email invitations were sent to more than 270 people and organisations on the Access and Inclusion email list.
-Invitations were also distributed by other Council Officers via their professional networks.

-The community consultation was advertised in the Shepparton News and Shepparton Adviser from 12 June to 26 July 2021.
+GSCC UNIVERSAL ACCESS AND INCLUSION PLAN 2021 2025 IS NOW OPEN FOR COMMUNITY CONSULTATION.
+Consultation closes Monday 12 July at Spm.
+Click to find out more shaping.greatershepparton.com.au Email invitations were sent to more than 270 people and organisations on the Access and Inclusion email list.
+Invitations were also distributed by other Council Officers via their professional networks. <image/> <image/> <section-header><section-header><section-header><section-header><section-header><section-header><text></text></section-header></section-header></section-header></section-header></section-header></section-header> The community consultation was advertised in the Shepparton News and Shepparton Adviser from 12 June to 26 July 2021.
 These newspapers are distributed throughout Greater Shepparton.

-Information regarding the consultation was provided to NDIS's Local Area Coordinator (Interreach).
+ETHNIC COUNCIL OF SHEPPARTON AND DISTRICT Inc. Reg.
+No. A632 Information regarding the consultation was provided to NDIS's Local Area Coordinator (Interreach).
 Greater Shepparton Network of Disability Service Providers, along with all providers registered with the National Disability Agency, known as NDIA that provide services in Greater Shepparton.

-Information regarding the consultation was provided to service providers working in the access and inclusion sector including SCOPE, Rumbalara, The Ethnic Council of Shepparton and District, WDEA Works to name a few.
+Information regarding the consultation was provided to service providers working in the access and inclusion sector including SCOPE, wdea works Rumbalara, The Ethnic Council of Shepparton and District, WDEA Works to name a few.